pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 # Introduction

-The ever-ubiquitous SQL language has been the standard for database-querying since the 70's, though numerous versions exist.
-This focuses on MySQL, a variant for which the community version is free.
+The ubiquitous SQL language has been the standard for database-querying since the 70's, though numerous versions exist.
+This article focuses on MySQL, a variant for which the community version is free.
 Similar alternatives include SQL Server Express, PostgreSQL, and MariaDB.

-Similarly, Python has become one of the most widely adopted programming languages, for tasks which don't require a lower-level language such as C++.
-This popularity has led to the development of many powerful open-source libraries, from which powerful functions may be called upon in very few lines of code.
-IPython notebooks (.ipynb) have become very widely used because of:
+Similarly, Python has become one of the most widely adopted programming languages, for tasks which don't require low-level coding such as C++.
+This popularity has led to the development of many open-source libraries, from which powerful functions may be imported and called upon using few lines of code.
+IPython notebooks (.ipynb) have become widely used because of:
 - Shareability, readability, and transparency
+- Ability to render as a webpage
 - Workflow documentation
 - Enhanced troubleshooting through cell-level modularization
-- "Magic commands" which add additional functionality (e.g., integrating other languages)
+- "Magic commands" which add provide extended functionality (such as using other languages)

-Magic commands are not the only way to integrate SQL into a Python environment; many libraries and functions, some of which we'll explore, are designed to accept plain-text SQL queries.
-However, magic commands allow the same kind of keyword-formatting that an SQL editor would.
+Magic commands are not the only way to integrate SQL into a Python environment.
+Many libraries and functions, some of which we'll explore, are designed to accept plain-text SQL queries.
+A perk of the magic commands which refer to other languages is that they generally provide keyword-formatting that is catered to that language.

-Working in a Google Colab Python notebook, we will start with shell commands, and progress to include certain Python libraries designed for wrapping SQL queries.
-Of course, hosting your business's database in Google Colab (or a notebook alone) would be highly impractical, unless you somehow mitigate the fact that the data will disappear at the end of your session.
-But for demonstration purposes, and replicability, it works nicely.
+Working in a Google Colab Python notebook, we will start with shell commands, and progress to include Python functions which wrap SQL queries.
+Of course, hosting your business's database in Google Colab (or through a notebook alone) would be highly problematic, unless you somehow mitigate the fact that the data will disappear at the end of your session.
+However, for our purposes of demonstration and replicabiliy, it will work nicely.

-I must also mention that you should not include passwords in your code, as I have done for demo purposes.
-Instead, replace the sensitive commands with text stored in a .sql or text file for execution, or store the passwords securely in your operating system environment.
+I must also mention that you should not include passwords in your code, even though I have for simplicity.
+Instead, keep the sensitive commands stored in a secure .sql or text file to be read upon execution, or store the passwords securely in your operating system environment.

 Since Google Colab runs on a Linux environment, the shell commands are in Bash.
-Please do not be intimidated by any commands that look unfamiliar, that just means that you are part of the target audience.
+Don't be intimidated if the commands look unfamiliar, that just means that you are part of the target audience.
 Do check out the following links if looking for context.

 - <a href="https://www.w3schools.com/bash/index.php">https://www.w3schools.com/bash/index.php</a>